januff/stepzen-spotify-knowledge/remix.md

   );
 ```

-Using this approach, defining separate params-based routes isn't even necessary: the search params in the URL already define a route.
+Using this approach, defining separate params-based routes isn't even necessary: the search params in the URL already specify a route.

 <p align="center">
   <img src="././images/remix.png"/>